 The Children’s Burns Trust offers valuable support and information on how to prevent burn and scald injuries to children as well as rehabilitation support to burn-injured children and direct support to their families.
 They also have a fantastic learning zone full of free resources

 The Child Accident Prevention Trust provides a wealth of resources and free child safety advice to help keep children safe.
-This week is Child Safety Week and this year have created a special Parents Pack to help parents take on child safety even when they’re feeling under pressure.

 Teach your children about water safety with this range of free water safety activities from the RNLI.